myrcheburgers/rereddit/readme.md

 # Rereddit

-This project represent the backend for a hypothetical forum and was constructed via an ORM approach.
-Work in progress and subject to change.
+This project represents the backend component of a fictional forum.

 Current available API functionality is as follows: